lenesk/sokolova.dk/webinars_tilmelding.md

-# Online webinar (in English): How to prepare for Prøve i Dansk 3
+# How to prepare for Prøve i Dansk 3

 ## August 3rd, 20:00-21:30